 After that, listen to “Por debajo de la mesa” (“Under the Table”), which is one of the most beautiful declarations of love I have ever heard in any language.
 Here you have a little preview:

 Me absorbes el espacio y despacio me haces tuyo.
 Muere el orgullo en mí, y es que no puedo estar sin ti.
 (You absorb my space and, slowly, make me yours.
 My pride dies, because I cannot be without you.)

 6. Lola Flores

-I am almost sure that if you are not from Spain and are 20 or younger, you won’t have ever heard of Lola Flores.
-However, she was such an important artist in the music industry in Spain and Latin America that I needed to include her.
+I am almost sure that if you are not from Spain and are 20 or younger, you have never heard of Lola Flores.
+That might imply that she is not actually a famous Spanish singer… However, she was such an important artist in the music industry in Spain and Latin America that I needed to include her.

 Ay, pena, penita, pena, pena.
 Pena de mi corazón que me corre por las venas, pena, con la fuerza de un ciclón.
 (Oh, grief, dear grief, grief, grief.
 Grief of my heart that runs through my veins, grief, with the power of a cyclone.)

 I have chosen this song because I think it shows Lola at her best.
 It is a sad song, and she would almost cry every time she sang it live, but it clearly shows the power of her voice.